 Shane Dunkle is an ESL instructor in UChicago’s English Language Institute (ELI) where his responsibilities include classroom instruction, coordinating the ELI speaking courses, individualized instruction, and ELI course and curriculum programming.
 Shane has been teaching English since 2001 and has spent half of his career in Japan and the other half in Chicago.
 He has taught all age groups from preschool to senior citizens and has participated in program development and teacher training for various institutions along with curriculum design in all 4 skill areas.
 He holds a master’s degree in applied linguistics from the University of Illinois at Chicago and a BA in English Literature and Film from UIUC.
-He likes to watch movies and talk about Chicago in his off time.
+He likes to watch movies, play board games, and talk about the World's Columbian Exposition in his off time.

 Paul Quaintance, Language Pedagogy Specialist